sabrimeyer/numerical-de/README.md

 **Part II:** Next, we apply all four methods for solving the DE arising in the analysis of a RC low-pass filter and study the results specifically by considering the time-evolution of the voltages in the circuit.

-**Part III:** Finally, we do the analogous analysis as in Part II, but this time with the slightly more complicated RLC low-pass filter.
+**Part III:** Finally, we do the analogous analysis as in Part II, but this time with a slightly more complicated RLC low-pass filter.

 The file [presentation.pdf](https://github.com/sabrimeyer/numerical-de/blob/main/documentation/presentation.pdf) was used to present and discuss the results of the project (this pdf also contains the circuits and their corresponding DE used in Part II and Part III).
 Complementary to the presentation, the file [documentation.pdf](https://github.com/sabrimeyer/numerical-de/blob/main/documentation/documentation.pdf) written in LaTeX is included.